jimmyiu/e7tools/README.md

 ## Development Notes

-This is a **Vue.js** project template using Babel, typescript, router, Vuex, SASS and [Vuetify](https://vuetifyjs.com/).
-The project make use of docker to setup the development environment.
-Useful commands can be found in `makefile`.
 This project is optimized for Ubuntu + Docker.
+You can start the developement environment by:

 ```
 $ make node